The One-Sentence Version

 In 2018, Trump withdrew from the deal.
 He called it “the worst deal ever.”
 No replacement was proposed.[8]

-The nuclear problem Trump used to justify the war was a problem his own 2018 decision created.
+The nuclear problem Trump used to justify the war was one his 2018 withdrawal created.
+Biden’s failure to reverse it made it worse.

 But wait — didn’t Trump already bomb the nuclear sites in June 2025?